Mid-October 2016 UPDATE!

 “Rising Stars: Denver Civic Ballet and Ballet Guild Exhibit” Through – November 2016 at Anderson Academic Commons, (upper level), University of Denver.
 Free and open to public.
 For more information, please contact Andrea.Howland@du.ed

-The bulletin contains information on jobs, internships, and fellowships in the arts, as well as auditions, funding opportunities, professional development opportunities, DanceUSA programs and more.
+Sign up to receive the Dance/USA Bulletin: which contains information on jobs, internships, and fellowships in the arts, as well as auditions, funding opportunities, professional development opportunities, DanceUSA programs and more.

 Opportunities for Dancers: